Importance

 AOT has implemented an Air Quality Monitoring system to track, inspect, and monitor ambient air quality both within and around its airport premises.
 The monitoring system includes the following activities:

-Suvarnabhumi Airport has installed two permanent ambient air quality monitoring stations to provide continuous surveillance of air quality conditions.
+- Suvarnabhumi Airport has installed permanent ambient air quality monitoring stations: 2 stations

-Don Mueang International Airport is preparing to install two permanent ambient air quality monitoring stations during the construction phase of its Phase 3 development project.
+- Don Mueang International Airport is preparing to install permanent ambient air quality monitoring stations during the construction phase of the Don Mueang Airport Development Project Phase 3: 2 stations

 AOT places strong emphasis on the efficient management of water and wastewater to ensure sufficient supply for operational needs while preventing and mitigating potential impacts on surrounding ecosystems and communities, both in terms of quantity and quality.